MeanderingProgrammer/render-markdown.nvim/README.md

     -- Maximum file size (in MB) that this plugin will attempt to render -- Any file larger than this will effectively be ignored max_file_size = 1.5,
+    -- Milliseconds that must pass before updating marks, updates occur -- within the context of the visible window, not the entire buffer debounce = 100,
     -- Capture groups that get pulled from markdown markdown_query = [[
         (atx_heading [